CIPHER

 Both patient and surgical factors are believed to influence the development of PSH.
 Of the surgical factors, the size and shape of the incision in the body wall, the use of mesh when the stoma is formed and, if mesh is used, exactly how mesh it is used, have all been described as potentially important considerations.
 However, the way in which surgeons create stomata is very varied and research is needed to investigate whether these factors influence the risk of developing a PSH.
 This is the aim of the CIPHER study.

-The CIPHER study aims: (a) to establish the incidence of symptomatic and radiologically confirmed PSH during a minimum of 2 years follow up; and (b) to evaluate the effects of key technical surgical steps when a stoma created on the risk of developing a PSH.
+The CIPHER study aims: (a) to establish the incidence of symptomatic and clinically confirmed PSH during a minimum of 2 years follow up; and (b) to evaluate the effects of key technical surgical steps when a stoma created on the risk of developing a PSH.
 To achieve these aims, some preliminary research (Phase A) needs to be carried out to enable the main study (Phase B) to be designed optimally.

 Objectives of Phase A are: